In this post, you'll learn how to write a care plan.

 We’ll talk about a few ways to incorporate these principles into care planning below:

-It’s perfectly acceptable to use a care planning template for every person you care for.
-In fact, there are some great examples of paper based person centred care plans that you can adapt for your needs and the needs of the people you care for.
-Using a pre existing care plan template helps to save time and can help you make sure you’ve not forgotten anything.
+It’s perfectly acceptable to use a care planning template for every person you care for, as long as they are used as a starting point, and not a complete document.
+Using a pre-existing care plan template helps to save time and can help you make sure you’ve not forgotten anything.
 But, in order to make sure they’re person centred, they need to focus on the goals and priorities of each person, with outcomes to match.

-Paper care plans will soon be replaced by digital though, and if you’re thinking about making the switch to a care planning software solution, here’s an example of how we create person centred care plans at Birdie:
+Paper care plans (and care delivery recorded on paper) is soon to be replaced by digital means, with the CQC and NHS driving the digital change.
+If you’re thinking about making the switch to a care planning software solution, here’s an example of how we create person centred care plans at Birdie - using guide templates for you to expand on.

 When you use Birdie to plan your care, you'll find a number of categories for you to fill in.